 How others do it: Industry best practices and similar fitness apps

 Freeletics is definitely one of the most popular fitness apps available today, but that’s not to say it hasn’t got serious competition, both in the Apple Store and in Google Play.
-Similar training apps like Seven, 8fit, Aaptiv, Fitbit Coach, or Nike Training Club have numerous mobile users, and they each bring something different to the table.
+Similar training apps like Seven, Strava, 8fit, Aaptiv, or Nike Training Club have numerous mobile users, and they each bring something different to the table.
 Let’s see what Freeletics competitors propose as workout mobile products.

 Nike Training Club stands out through two things: first, that it’s the only product in this series that is free; secondly, that its business goal is obviously engagement and not monetisation.
 The app stands out through quality content that’s updated regularly, training plans, badges and streaks to encourage retention, as well as live events and a feed to foster community.
 Of all the fitness apps we’ve tested, it’s also the one that keeps the most simple filters and workout types, going for straightforward workouts that grow in complexity rather than a diversity of activities.